narbehmalekian/KillAdobeCC/README.md

 # KillAdobeCC
 This script forcibly terminates Adobe background tasks, because when you click "Exit Creative Cloud", Adobe decides to run in the background.

-<h2></h2><h3>⚠️ RUN THIS SCRIPT AT YOUR OWN RISK!</h3>
+<h3>⚠️ RUN THIS SCRIPT AT YOUR OWN RISK!</h3>

-I haven't tested what happens when this script is run while Photoshop, or other Adobe programs are running, but I imagine it would NOT go well.
+> I haven't tested what happens when this script is run while Photoshop, or other Adobe programs are running, but I imagine it would NOT go well.
 Please save your work before killing Adobe background tasks.

-<h2></h2><h3>The script kills the following tasks:</h3>
+<h2>Targetted Adobe Processes</h2>

   - AGMService
   - acrotray